Vegetable farming: Marketing

-Several economic models exist for vegetable farms: A relatively small operation is a market garden while a larger farm may grow large quantities of few vegetables and sell them in bulk to major markets or middlemen, which requires large growing operations.
+Several economic models exist for vegetable farms, but are generally categorized by scale.
+A market garden operates at a small scale, while a larger farm may grow high quantities of few vegetables and sell them in bulk to major markets or middlemen.
 A farm may produce for local customers, which requires a larger distribution effort.
 A farm may produce a variety of vegetables for sale through an on-Farm Stalls, a local farmer's markets, or a u-pick operation.
 Such operations differ from commodity farm products like wheat and maize which are less perishable and are sold in bulk to the a local granary.
 Large cities often have a central produce market which handles vegetables in a commodity-like manner, and manages distribution to most supermarkets and restaurants.

 In America, vegetable farms are in some regions known as truck farms; "truck" is a noun for which its more common meaning overshadows its historically separate use as a term for "vegetables grown for market".
 Such farms are sometimes called muck farms, after the dark black soil in which vegetables grow well.